aaron-grau/curic/react/projects/widgets/README.md

 ### Instructions

+Make a `Clock` component, to be rendered inside of your `Root` component.

 * Set the initial state of your clock using `new Date()`.

 * You'll need to `setInterval` to ensure that the clock updates, but you should